ATS-973/pychatbot-houton-thibon-soula-int4/README.md

 8. Enter ChatBot mode which allow you to ask your own questions and get approximative answers

 9. End the programme

+Just enter the number of the option you want, wait a little bit and read your answer